KulunuOS/Webstore_test_plan/README.md

 - 2.2.2 Why do we test this scenario
 - 2.2.4 How to test test this
-- 2.2.5 Associated libraries, chosen libraries , prioritization method for selecting
+- 2.2.5 Associated libraries, chosen libraries

     1. countBy.js
     2. toString.js
     3. words.js
     4. map.js

+- 2.2.6 Prioritization method for selecting

+    1. No dependencies on other libraries
+    2. Proper documentation
+    3. The complexity of the function

 ### Scenario 3